NiveusLuna/KA2-bugfix/README.md

 - The ISC transporter effect was broken.
 (The race odf was looking for btransport, rather than itransport.)
 - The ISC Carrier's Hydran-tech upgrade costed precious metals/latinum, even though the ISC don't use that resource.
 (I just swapped it for a tritanium/metal cost instead.)
 - The Hydran's fighter miniaturization research didn't do anything.
 (I added it as a requirement for the carrier conversion, since that's apparently the intention.)
-- The Orion Pirate unit cap was broken.
 - There was a small chance that a Class L Planet would be named J-30823.
 - The Gorn-ISC mixed-tech Plasmatic Pulsar Device was missing its hotkey.